02 October 2022

 Here we look at ways to build the best employee benefits strategy for your business.

 Using analytics to reshape rewards and benefits

-Considering the equivalent of 20% base salary on average is channeled into employee benefits, it’s surprising that this investment still receives little scrutiny.
-While many functions, such as finance or marketing, have employed analytics for some time, 80% of employers still rely solely on spreadsheets to analyze employee benefits data.
+Considering the equivalent of 20% base salary on average is channelled into employee benefits, it’s surprising that this investment still receives little scrutiny.
+While many functions, such as finance or marketing, have employed analytics for some time, 80% of employers still rely solely on spreadsheets to analyse employee benefits data.

-Attempting to effectively gather, standardize and analyze data on thousands of global employees without the effective analytics is impossible.
+Attempting to effectively gather, standardise and analyse data on thousands of global employees without the effective analytics is impossible.
 It also makes it more likely that decisions will be made using out-of-date data, or that a single point of failure, will bring the whole system crashing down.
-Furthermore, it’s difficult to ensure manual systems remain GDPR compliant, leaving organizations open to errors that could lead to huge financial and reputational risk.
+Furthermore, it’s difficult to ensure manual systems remain GDPR compliant, leaving organisations open to errors that could lead to huge financial and reputational risk.

 Analytics should underpin every element of your HR and benefits strategy.
-It is invaluable in tracking changes to employee benefits behavior for example, enabling organizations to stay agile and keep their offering relevant.
-For example, as the 2020 COVID-19 pandemic took hold, organizations with this capability were able to track changes.
+It is invaluable in tracking changes to employee benefits behaviour for example, enabling organisations to stay agile and keep their offering relevant.
+For example, as the 2020 COVID-19 pandemic took hold, organisations with this capability were able to track changes.